-To turn on the air conditioning, set the front blower control to arrest in blower control to any position except O (OFF) and press the A/C button which is located next to the 4 recirculation button.
+₩.
+To turn on the air conditioning, set the front W blower control to any position except O (OFF) and press the A/C button which is located next to the A recirculation button.
 An indicator light on the A/C button shows that the air conditioning is on.